nesi/perf-training/_lessons/python-scatter/01-profiling.md

 The run time should not be too short, however, as this could make profiling results unreliable.
 In general, the execution should take at least 10 seconds.

-**Note:** keep in mind, that with shortened computation time, the initialisation and finalisation steps may become dominant.
+**Note:** keep in mind that with shortened computation time, the initialisation and finalisation steps may become dominant.